nguyenvananh0311/ACES_MobileApp/README.md

-# ACES APP
+# ems

-This app features QR code-based attendance tracking combined with GPS location verification.
-Users can conveniently check in and out by scanning a QR code and confirming their location.
-Additionally, the app allows users to submit requests for leave, overtime, and replacements, making workforce management easier and more efficient.
+A new Flutter project.

 ## Getting Started

-ACES Application - Setup Guide
+ems Application - Setup Guide
 ## Overview
-- This repository contains the code for the ACES app with the package name com.mekongnet.aces
-- The app is designed to use Firebase for push notifications.
+This repository contains the code for the ems app with the package name com.mekongnet.ems The app is designed to use Firebase for push notifications.
--  This guide will help you configure Firebase with a new account and prepare the app for deployment on both Google Play Store and Apple App Store.
+This guide will help you configure Firebase with a new account and prepare the app for deployment on both Google Play Store and Apple App Store.

 ## Prerequisites
-- Android Studio (latest version)
+Android Studio (latest version)
-- Xcode (latest version for iOS)
+Xcode (latest version for iOS)
-- Firebase account
+Firebase account
-- Java Development Kit (JDK) 8+
+Java Development Kit (JDK) 8+
-- Flutter SDK
+Flutter SDK
-- Google Play Console and Apple App Store credentials for app submission (Flutter 3.22.2 • https://github.com/flutter/flutter.git Dart 3.4.3 )
+Google Play Console and Apple App Store credentials for app submission (Flutter 3.22.2 • https://github.com/flutter/flutter.git Dart 3.4.3
+)
 ## API URL setup: Configuring .env for API URL
 This Flutter application uses a .env file to manage environment variables, including the API URL.
 To change the API_URL to your desired API endpoint, follow these steps:
 1. Create the .env file
-- If it doesn’t already exist, create a .env file in the root directory of your Flutter project.
+If it doesn’t already exist, create a .env file in the root directory of your Flutter project.
 2. .env file structure
-- The .env file should look like this:
+The .env file should look like this:
    ```env
    API_URL=https://example.com/api
    ```
    Replace https://example.com/api with your API URL.
 3. Install the dotenv package
-- Make sure you’ve added the flutter_dotenv package to your pubspec.yaml file:
+Make sure you’ve added the flutter_dotenv package to your pubspec.yaml file:
    ```yaml
    dependencies:
    flutter_dotenv: ^5.0.2